pcamacho-o/FSE_In_Support/Dashboar_FSE/README.md

 ## <a name="en"></a>🇬🇧 English
 ## 📌 Project Overview
-This analytical project consolidates Field Service Engineer (FSE) synthetic intervention reports in Chile to identify patterns, improve efficiency, and support data-driven decisions.
+This analytical project consolidates synthetic Field Service Engineer (FSE) intervention reports in Chile to identify patterns, improve efficiency, and support data-driven decisions.
-By extracting data from FSN solution suchs as Synchroteam, or excel spreadsheeds, cleaning and transforming via **Power Query**, modeled with **Power Pivot / DAX**, and visualized in **Excel Dashboards**.
+Extracting data from FSN solution suchs as Synchroteam, or excel spreadsheeds, cleaning and transforming via **Power Query**, modeled with **Power Pivot / DAX**, and visualized in **Excel Dashboards**.

 ---